llogiq/mutagen/README.md

 The mutants can also be run manually: `cargo test` will compile code and write the performed mutations to `target/mutagen/mutations`.
 This file contains ids and descriptions of possible mutations.
 Then, the environment variable `MUTATION_ID` can be used to activate a single mutation as defined by the `mutations` file.
 The environment variable can be set before calling the test suite, i.e. `MUTATION_ID=1 cargo test`, `MUTATION_ID=2 ..`, etc. For every mutation count at of least one, the test suite should fail

 You can run `cargo mutagen -- --coverage` in order to reduce the time it takes to run the mutated code.
-When running on this mode, it runs the test suite at the beginning of the process and checks which tests are hitting mutated code.
+When running in this mode, it runs the test suite at the beginning of the process and checks which tests are hitting mutated code.
 Then, for each mutation, instead of running the whole test suite again, it executes only the tests that are affected by the current mutation.
-This mode is specially useful when the test suite is slow or when the mutated code affects a little part of it.
+This mode is especially useful when the test suite is slow or when the mutated code affects a little part of it.

 If you referenced `mutagen` in your cargo.toml via the git repository as noted in the `Using Mutagen` section, you will probably want to install the development version of `cargo-mutagen`.
 To install the development version, run `cargo install` in the `mutagen-runner` dir of this repository.
 Running `cargo install --force` might be necessary to overwrite any existing `cargo-mutagen` binary.

 ## A Word of Warning

-Mutagen will change the code you annotate with the `#[mutate]` attribute.
+`mutagen` will change the code you annotate with the `#[mutate]` attribute.
 This can have dire consequences in some cases.
 However, functions not annotated with `#[mutate]` will not be altered.

 *Do not use `#[mutate]` for code that can cause damage if buggy*.
 By corrupting the behavior or sanity checks of some parts of the program, dangerous accidents can happen.
 For example by overwriting the wrong file or sending credentials to the wrong server.